danilocecilia/findmybando/README.md

 ### Possible Functionalities:

-1. Single sign on
+1. Single sign on (google/facebook);
 2. An app that searches in real time for other FPV pilotes in case they choose to share their location (everyone/friends);
-3. Users will be able to organize their meetups/events;
+3. Users will be able to groups to organize their meetups/events;
 4. Users will be able to add new friends(pilots) and chat with other users;
 5.